Declarations of Independence: Treaties, Transitions, and Tearing Away

 · Formulations of political and/or artistic independence · Negotiated spaces · Contested territories · Peace agreements or broken treaties · Women’s rights · Domestic revolutions · Sexual orientation and transgender identities · Religious differences and interdenominational collaborations · Poetic statements of community or individualism · Literary portrayals of individual and collective independence · Dramatic representations of rebellion on stage or screen · Ireland, America, and Paris · Brexit and devolution

-Proposals due by November 16, 2018 Submit early!
-Acceptances will be issued on a rolling basis.
+Extended deadline: Proposals due by November 30, 2018 Acceptances will be issued 1-2 weeks after submission.
 Questions?
 Email email@example.com